SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 ## Translation Party: Reverse Translation

+In my previous post, I made something of a big deal about how reverse translation (also sometimes called "back translation") has never been observed and we've got pretty good reasons to never expect it to occur.
+But it turns out that there are plenty of times where we might want to address reverse translation computationally.

 Most amino acids have more than one codon that codes for them, but no codon codes for more than one amino acid.
 In this way, the genetic code is degenerate but not ambiguous.
 In other words, a given nucleic acid sequence passed through the genetic code will only produce one protein sequence, but a given protein sequence could be decoded to multiple nucleic acid sequences.

+This leads to a **very hard** problem in trying to represent all the possible encoding sequences.
+Only for rather short protein sequences is it computationally feasible to consider representing all the combinations in memory or storage, or to iteratively consider all of the possibilities.

+I think that looking deeper into reverse translation applications is worthy of one or more focused posts, but it'd be good to give a short treatment here.
+I'll define a function that decodes a protein sequence to its possible DNA sequences.
+Might get a little lengthy again...

+{% highlight haskell %}
+codonsFor :: AminoAcid -> [DNACodon]
+codonsFor 'A' = ["GCA","GCC","GCG","GCT"]              -- Alanine
+codonsFor 'C' = ["TGC","TGT"]                          -- Cysteine
+codonsFor 'D' = ["GAC","GAT"]                          -- Aspartate
+codonsFor 'E' = ["GAA","GAG"]                          -- Glutamate
+codonsFor 'F' = ["TTC","TTT"]                          -- Phenylalanine
+codonsFor 'G' = ["GGA","GGC","GGG","GGT"]              -- Glycine
+codonsFor 'H' = ["CAC","CAT"]                          -- Histidine
+codonsFor 'I' = ["ATA","ATC","ATT"]                    -- Isoleucine
+codonsFor 'K' = ["AAA","AAG"]                          -- Lysine
+codonsFor 'L' = ["CTA","CTC","CTG","CTT","TTA","TTG"]  -- Leucine
+codonsFor 'M' = ["ATG"]                                -- Methionine
+codonsFor 'N' = ["AAC","AAT"]                          -- Asparagine
+codonsFor 'P' = ["CCA","CCC","CCG","CCT"]              -- Proline
+codonsFor 'Q' = ["CAA","CAG"]                          -- Glutamine
+codonsFor 'R' = ["AGA","AGG","CGA","CGC","CGG","CGT"]  -- Arginine
+codonsFor 'S' = ["AGC","AGT","TCA","TCC","TCG","TCT"]  -- Serine
+codonsFor 'T' = ["ACA","ACC","ACG","ACT"]              -- Threonine
+codonsFor 'V' = ["GTA","GTC","GTG","GTT"]              -- Valine
+codonsFor 'W' = ["TGG"]                                -- Tryptophan
+codonsFor 'Y' = ["TAC","TAT"]                          -- Tyrosine
+codonsFor '*' = ["TAA","TAG","TGA"]                    -- Stop
+codonsFor  x  = [] -- If for some reason we get bad input, treat as empty
+{% endhighlight %}

 ## Regarding Strings, ByteStrings, and Text